Will My Visa Overstay Be Waived If I Marry a U.S. Citizen?

 If you are a foreign citizen who is in the United States without permission, having overstayed the time permitted under your visa (as shown on your I-94), you can potentially cure the problem if you enter into a bona fide (real) marriage with a U.S. citizen and then apply for adjustment of status (a green card).

-Updated by , J.D. · University of Washington School of Law
+Updated by , J.D.
+University of Washington School of Law

-• If instead of adjusting status (a procedure in which you complete all the application paperwork and attend your green card interview in the U.S.), you leave the United States, perhaps intending to get your green card through what's called consular processing, you might be found inadmissible (depending on the length of your unlawful U.S. stay), and then have to submit a waiver request in order to return.
+• If instead of adjusting status (a procedure in which you complete all the application paperwork and attend your green card interview in the United States), you leave the United States, perhaps intending to get your green card through what's called consular processing, you might be found inadmissible (depending on the length of your unlawful U.S. stay), and then have to submit a waiver request in order to return.

 Visa Fraud Problems Related to Intentions Upon U.S. Entry

-But what if, for example, you have been dating your new spouse for quite some time, and a few months ago picked up a B-1 visitor (tourist) visa, bought a wedding ring, and then arrived in the U.S. in order to get married and apply for a green card?
-That, according to the immigration authorities, would be a misuse of the tourist visa.
-You weren't planning to be a mere tourist, you were planning to immigrate to the United States.
+But what if, for example, you have been dating your new spouse for quite some time, and a few months ago picked up a B-2 visitor (tourist) visa, bought a wedding ring, and then arrived in the U.S. in order to get married and apply for a U.S. green card?
+That, according to the immigration authorities, would be a misuse of the B-2 tourist visa.
+You weren't planning to be a mere tourist, you were planning to immigrate to the United States through marriage.
 You could be denied the green card on that basis, though there is a waiver you can potentially apply for.
-Talk to an attorney for a full evaluation of your case, and about the possibilities of applying for a waiver.

 Adjustment of Status Versus Consular Processing

 It doesn't matter, in this case, that you overstayed the time permitted on your I-94.
-If you can manage to avoid getting picked up by U.S. immigration authorities until the day you submit your adjustment of status application, then your subsequent stay in the United States will be lawful, and you'll be able to get your green card here (unless there are other problems with your application or eligibility).
+If you can manage to avoid getting picked up by U.S. immigration authorities until the day you submit your adjustment of status application, then your subsequent stay in the United States will be lawful, and should be able to get your green card here (unless there are other problems with your application or eligibility).

 If you were to leave the U.S. after an unlawful stay of 180 days or more, and then attempt to apply for your green card through a U.S. consulate, the consular officer who interviews you about your application might ask to see proof of your location after the time your U.S. permitted stay ran out.
 For details on this process, see What Happens During Consular Processing?